Child Support Enforcement

 Past Due Amounts of Child Support

 Courts are very strict about the enforcement of child support.
-When a payer falls behind, the overdue amount is called "arrearage" and the payer is said to be "in arrears".
-If a payer finds him or herself in arrears, he or she can always ask a judge for a reduction of child support payments.
-However, only future payments can be reduced.
-The payer is still obligated to pay the arrearages in full, at no reduced amount, and the court will enforce such payments.
+When a payer falls behind, the court calls the past due support amount "arrearage," and the payer is "in arrears."
+If a payer finds him or herself in arrears, he or she can always ask a judge to reduce child support payments.
+However, the court reduces only future payments.
+The parent must still pay the arrearages in full, at no reduced amount.
+The court will enforce such payments.

 Child Support and Bankruptcy

 Child support debt is one of those few debts that cannot be discharged by bankruptcy.
-Child support payments are intended to help care for children and as such are public policy issue.
-The public policy is meant to not allow parents to use bankruptcy to get out of providing support for their children.
+Parents make child support payments to help care for children.
+This is a public policy issue.
+The government does not want to allow parents to use bankruptcy to get out of providing support for their children.

 Wage Garnishment and the Federal Government